Aatamte/PyCxsim/README.md

     for step in cxenv.iter_steps():
         # start the next step

+        for agent in cxenv.agents:
+          cxenv.execute(agent, "action")

         cxenv.step()

 ```

+### (TODO) Building Agents

+#### Multimodal

+1. Text
+2. Vision

 ### GUI

 One of the unique (and cool!) features of Pycxsim is the embedded GUI.
+For now, the GUI is being rendered with dearpygui.

 ![Image Description](./docs/assets/GUI_example.JPG)